apache/age-viewer/README.md

 ```

 # License
-AGViewer is licensed under the Apache License, Version 2.0.
+Apache incubating AGViewer is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.